 Search for Folder Options in Start Search and open it.
 Then under the General tab, ensure that this option is selected – Open each folder in the same window.

-As I am a big fan of modifying registry entries, I decided to remove this option Open in new window from that Explorer context menu in Windows 10/8.
-Luckily I found the registry key which manages this option – and finally, I was successful in removing that option.
-The way which worked for me is being shared below.
+As I am a big fan of modifying registry entries, I decided to remove the Open in new window option from the Explorer context menu in Windows 11/10.
+Luckily, I found the registry key that manages this option, and I was finally successful in removing it.
+The way that worked for me is being shared below.

 Do remember to back up your registry or create a system restore point first so that you can always revert, should you wish to.